This page provides information about how the index was constructed. The index is available at the ‘List of terms with definitions‘ page.

 Examples are provided as part of the definition for most resource types to help explain how those terms are used.

-Clicking on individual “categories” or “tags” in a blog post allows all other blog posts indexed using the same term to be found.
-Terms are only used for indexing blog posts if the blog post has something substantial to say about that topic.
-If a blog post simply mentions a topic, it is not indexed using that term.
-Using the blog’s search function will find all posts that mention a term.
+Clicking on individual “categories” or “tags” in a blog post allows all other i2Insights contributions indexed using the same term to be found.
+Terms are only used for indexing contributions if they have something substantial to say about that topic.
+If a contribution simply mentions a topic, it is not indexed using that term.
+Using the search function will find all contributions that mention a term.
+British spelling is used in the index, although contributions may use American spelling.

 The definitions provided are not dictionary or general-purpose definitions, but instead focus on the relevance of the terms for research integration and implementation.
 The definitions are necessarily brief; elaborations of the terms can be found in the blog posts themselves.